 Impact ratings/viewership for this week

-Tuesday’s new edition of Impact Wrestling, featuring Knockouts Champion Deonna Purrazzo defeating Knockouts Tag Team Champion Kiera Hogan and Jordynne Grace in a Triple Threat main event, drew 134,000 viewers on AXS TV, according to Showbuzz Daily.
-The show drew a 0.03 rating in the key 18-49 demographic.
+Tuesday’s Sacrifice go-home edition of Impact Wrestling, featuring the final build for Saturday’s special event, drew 144,000 viewers on AXS TV, according to Showbuzz Daily.
+The show drew a 0.04 rating in the key 18-49 demographic.

-These numbers are down from last week’s episode, which drew 170,000 viewers with a 0.04 rating in the key demo.
-Last week’s episode ranked #113 on the Cable Top 150 and #125 for the night in viewership.
+These numbers are up from last week’s episode, which drew 134,000 viewers with a 0.03 rating in the key demo.
+Last week’s episode ranked #130 on the Cable Top 150 and #127 for the night in viewership.

-This week’s Impact drew the lowest viewership for a first-run episode since November 10, 2020, which drew 127,000 viewers, and is tied with the January 19, 2021 episode for the worst 18-49 key demo rating since Showbuzz Daily started reporting the numbers for Impact on AXS.
-The only episodes lower were the Best Of 2020 episodes on December 22 and December 29.
+This week’s Impact viewership is up 7.5% from last week, while the 18-49 rating is up 33.33% from last week.
+Impact drew the second-lowest audience of the year this week, behind last week’s episode.
+This week’s 18-49 key demographic rating was in the normal range for the show.
+Last week’s show drew the lowest viewership for a first-run episode since November 10, 2020, and the worst key demo rating since Showbuzz Daily started reporting numbers for Impact on AXS TV.

 Below is our 2021 Impact Wrestling Viewership Tracker, along with the top 5 moments from this week’s show: